 (2) The punishment referred to in subsection (1) is —

-(a) imprisonment under a warrant of commitment issued under section 53; or
+(a) imprisonment under a warrant of commitment issued under this Act; or

 (b) community corrections activities done under a work and development order made under section 48.

 (3) This section applies whether the error was made, or the person was punished, before or after the day on which the Fines, Penalties and Infringement Notices Enforcement Amendment (Compensation) Act 2009 section 4 comes into operation.